Skyshader77/Lacryma-Hydra/chapter26.typ

 "_I...I can give you anything...
 Wealth, titles, lands, weapons, armies, more than anything Claradore has offered you,_" said Livia.

 "Yes, an army would be desirable, wouldn't it?
 Of course, your dear betrothed would not be leading it.
-An absolute idiot such as him would be trounced by Alexander."
+An absolute idiot such as him would be trounced by Sixtus."

 "_I...I can grant you a legion or two to a cunning and ravishing being such as you.
 Even the title of Magister Militum could be yours._"